Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Sample-Texture-2D-Array-Node.md

 <td><strong>Texture Array</strong></td>
 <td>Texture 2D Array</td>
 <td>None</td>
-<td>The Texture 2D Array asset that the node should sample.</td>
+<td>The Texture 2D Array asset to sample.</td>
 </tr>
 <tr>
 <td><strong>Index</strong></td>
 <td>Float</td>
 <td>None</td>
-<td>The index of the specific texture in the texture array that the node should sample.
-The index value is the texture's location in the texture array, starting at 0.
+<td>The index of the specific Texture in the Texture array to sample.
+The index value is the Texture's location in the Texture array, starting at 0.
 An array with four textures would have locations 0, 1, 2, and 3.</td>
 </tr>
 [!include[nodes-sample-uv-table](./snippets/sample-nodes/nodes-sample-uv-table.md)]
 [!include[nodes-sample-ss-table](./snippets/sample-nodes/nodes-sample-ss-table.md)]